-So one Easter, I decided to hide only the 12 resurrection eggs.
+So one Easter in San Diego, I decided to hide only the 12 resurrection eggs.
 That's it.
 Each girl got to find six.
 I was a little unsure of how they'd react, but it was wonderful.
 Yes, they found the eggs in about 39 seconds flat, but then they sat on the floor with them and worked together to put them in order, telling and retelling the Easter story for at least an hour.

 We also read the book Benjamin's Box that goes along with the eggs to hear the story from a child's perspective.
 And, one year, we made our own boxes--collecting things that reminded us of the Easter story.